JHerbeck-IDM/ClusterSim/README.md

 ## Overview

-This is a simple quasi-branching model of HIV transmission.
+This is a simple branching model of HIV transmission.
 There is no contact/sexual network created, and there are no uninfected individuals; the model just has infected individuals who can transmit, and then the newly infected recipients who can transmit, and so forth through time.
 The output is a transmission record (line list) that